2025 Solar Incentives Guide for De Pere, WI - Tax Credits & Rebates

 Federal Solar Incentives

-Reaching out to your local De Pere solar panel installer is the best way to understand how the ITC may apply to your situation.
+Reaching out to your local De Pere solar panel installation expert is the best way to understand how the ITC could apply to your situation.

-More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit might apply to you is to get in touch with your local De Pere solar panel company.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to fully understand how the new Clean Energy Credit might apply to you is to speak with your local De Pere solar panel installers directly.

 State & Local Solar Incentives